Santos prioritizes Argentine coach Beccacece to replace Lisca

 He is 41 years old and was an assistant to Jorge Sampaoli in the national teams of Chile and Argentina.
 He has directed Universidad de Chile, Independiente and Racing, and was Recopa champion for Defensa y Justicia in 2021.

-Santos sees Beccacece with the ideal profile to play the 2023 planning.
-With weeks free and in 10th place in the Brazilian Championship, Peixe could facilitate the Argentine’s adaptation.
+Santos sees Beccacece with the ideal profile to play the 2023 plan.
+With weeks off and in 10th place in the Brazilian Championship, Peixe could facilitate the Argentine’s adaptation.